 The Chair will read out both your pre-submitted question and the answer.
 In this scenario, there won’t be any facility to allow you to submit a supplementary question.

-If you need further information, advice or you would like a copy of this leaflet in large print, please contact Democratic Services on 01276 707160 or e-mail democratic.services@surreyheath.gov.uk (link sends email).
+This webpage is intended to answer most of your questions about the submission of public questions.
+However, if you need further information and advice, or you would like a copy of this leaflet in large print, please contact Democratic Services on 01276 707160 or e-mail democratic.services@surreyheath.gov.uk